liuchengxu/space-vim/README.md

 cd path/to/space-vim/
 git pull origin master
 ```

-## FAQ

->Q: Why develop this?

-A: I was amazed by spacemacs' beautiful GUI and mnemonic key bindings when using it at the first time.
-Now I often use spacemacs when in GUI environment.
-But in the terminal, vim is definitely my first choice.
-Then I hope to maintain consistency in operation as much as possible in either scenario.
-Hence I try to reconfigure the vim based on spacemacs' architecture, especially in key bindings and GUI.
-This is space-vim at present.

->Q: How do you think of spacemacs, space-vim as well as some other vim configurations/distributions derived from spacemacs?

-A: Spacemacs' popularity indeed benefits a great number of people, making remarkable contributions to the community.
-I truly appreciate @syl20bnr and the whole contributors' outstanding works and have learnt many lessons from spacemacs.

-For space-vim, it was merely a personal vim configuration for the purpose of convenience of users using vim and spacemacs at the same time.
-I am glad that some people like it and give many suggestions to improve it.

-If you like space-vim and are willing to polish it, feel free to give any pieces of advice.
-However, it doesn't mean that I am positive on spending extra time joining some organization focusing on making a spacemacs-like vim distribution.
-I don't have enough time to maintain or contribute to another similar vim distribution.

-It is encouraged to fork space-vim to build up your own personalized vim configuration.
-It's an open source project, you can turn it into any shape you like.

 ## Contributions

 If you encounter any problem or have any suggestions, please [open an issue](https://github.com/liuchengxu/space-vim/issues/new) or [send a PR](https://github.com/liuchengxu/space-vim/pulls).